This article originally appeared on MUNCHIES Mexico.

 Pambazos at El Pambazo Loco

 Paty was taught to make pambazos by Lupita, her mother.
 Not only that; her mother taught her the art of making lots of things.
 At the age of four, Paty made her first cake and from there, began to cook.
-And even though she studied tourism and worked in the Supreme Court, six years ago she decided to dedicate herself full-time to the business of Mexican food, which now has been in operation 26 years at #15 on Magdalena Mixhuca Street in the neighbourhood by the same name.
+And even though she studied tourism and worked in the Supreme Court, six years ago she decided to dedicate herself full-time to the business of Mexican food, which now has been in operation 26 years at #15 on Magdalena Mixhuca Street in the neighborhood by the same name.

 But Paty's pambazos aren't your ordinary pambazo.
 In addition to the traditional filling of potatoes and chorizo, she's introduced fillings that aren't typical for this snack, including fine cuts of meat.
 It's an approach that has led many people to refer to hers as "gourmet" garnachas.